 Every plan of study varies based on your interest, time, and course load.
 The degree awarded is either the Master of Science in Engineering (MSE) or the Master of Science (MS) depending upon your undergraduate degree; the major is Interdisciplinary Engineering.

 The Interdisciplinary Master of Science in Engineering (MSE/MS) degree requires 30 credit hours total with at least 18 hours of Purdue engineering courses.

 You may add one concentration to your degree but is not required.
-If chosen, the concentration requirements must be met within the base degree requirements.
-A concentration is chosen on the official electronic Plan of Study (ePOS).
+If you choose a concentration, the concentration requirements must be met within the base degree requirements.
+You choose a concentration on the official electronic Plan of Study (ePOS).
 A concentration shows on the transcript, not the diploma.

 For planning purposes, you may click on a concentration listed below to expand the individual concentration requirements.
-After you begin your studies at Purdue, an academic advisor will provide you tools to map out a plan of study and define a concentration tailored to align with your specific goals along with how you will identify a faculty advisor.
+After you begin your studies at Purdue, an academic advisor will provide you with the tools to map out a plan of study and define a concentration aligned with your specific goals as well as how to pick a faculty advisor.

 Admissions to the Interdisciplinary Engineering Program

 You must already hold an undergraduate degree from an ABET-accredited engineering program or one with equivalent standards.
 You must apply and be admitted to "Purdue University, College of Engineering".
 More information about admissions can be found by visiting the program's admissions page.